Ozerny Pass: this road is not for timid drivers

 Pereval Ozernyy is an international high mountain pass at an elevation of 3,514m (11,528ft) above sea level, located on the border of Kyrgyzstan and Kazakhstan.
 It's said to be one of the most treacherous drives in the area.

 Where is Ozerny Pass?

 The pass, also known as Almaty Ashuu Pass, links Chuy Region (in northern Kyrgyzstan) and Almaty Province (in Kazakhstan).

 How challenging is the road through Ozerny Pass?

-Tucked away in the Tian Shan mountains, the road to the pass, also known as Almaty Ashuu Pass, is extreme.
-It is unpaved in very bad conditions.
-4x4 vehicles or enduro bikes only.
+The road to the pass is extremely challenging.
+It is unpaved and in very bad condition.
+Only 4x4 vehicles or enduro bikes can traverse it.
 Expect some river crossings.
-The road features series of narrow zigzags and impressive drops.
-The pass is 106 km (65 miles) long, running north-south from Almaty (Kazakhstan's largest metropolis) towards Chong-Sary-Oy (a village in the Issyk-Kul Region of Kyrgyzstan).
+The road features a series of narrow zigzags and impressive drops.
+The dusty, narrow road was built during the Soviet Union times.

 Pic: Tanya Nekrassova